-Do The city is packed with glittering wats (temples), restaurants, shopping malls, bazaars, just within walking distance.
+The city is packed with glittering wats (temples), restaurants, shopping malls, bazaars, just within walking distance.
 There are schools to learn Buddhism, cooking or even massage.
 Or if you’d rather be outdoors, head into the wilderness not far from the city.

 There are uncountable glittering Wats in Chaing Mai (Over 300) but look out for the silver ones.
-Head over to Wat Srisuphan off Wualai Road, the shrine is a handy work of the locals, complete with intricate cravings in beaten silver panels.
+Head over to Wat Srisuphan off Wualai Road, the shrine is a handy work of the locals, complete with intricate carvings in beaten silver panels.
 Thanks to the community’s desire to maintain local trade traditions, Wat Srisuphan even houses a silver-working school.

 Chaing Mai is one city where you’ll never go hungry!
 From the modest family run restaurants to bazaars your choices are endless.
 Eat at the Japanese bars around the Chaing Mai University for authentic sushi.

 For a wholesome Thai palate, the bazaars are a foodie’s paradise.
 But if you must do some gourmet eating, go to Dash!
 Restaurant and Bar.
-It has a variety of Thai dishes as well as homemade burgers and Italian pastas.
+It has a variety of Thai dishes as well as homemade burgers and Italian pasta.
 Opened till midnight, you can either indulge in Arabica and Robusta organic coffee or the chilled beers.

 For a healthier option, go to Dada Kafe –they have a great selection of juices and salads in generous portions.
 Do not miss the luscious smoothies!

 Be a culture geek or a nature lover for some time and take in the charm that is unique to Chiang Mai.

 And if it’s the boarding, lodging and such details that bog you down, check out this amazing tour >> Active Chiang Mai (4 Days).
 It’ll take care of all your travel needs while you soak in the beauty and charm of Chiang Mai.